dreisdesign/mindcubby/3d/apps/gcoder/PRIVACY.md

 ## Third Parties

-gcoder does not share data with, sell data to, or use services from third parties for data processing.
+g-coder does not share data with, sell data to, or use services from third parties for data processing.
 The only exception is:

 - **GitHub Pages** (hosting provider) may see that you accessed the app, but cannot see your G-code or processed data